 - You onboard new employees and get them all squared away with their benefits

 - You are the executive leading development of the annual plan and identifying strategic initiatives

 As I mentioned earlier, this value add stuff is not as easy as it seems.
 We often make assumptions and quickly move waste into the business value add category, just to end an argument.
 For example, you may create a report which only one executive claims to read.
-It takes resources to create and no one identify how creating the report is non-value add.
-We convince ourselves how the one executive must be using the report for making some critical business value add decision.
+It takes resources to create and no one can identify how creating the report is non-value add.
+We convince ourselves the one executive must be using the report for making some critical business value add decision.

 - You wait outside your supervisor’s office seeking their rubber stamp on some paper work

 - You second guess the forecast provided by an optimistic sales person

 - You move product into a warehouse so it can sit and wait for some customer to place an order

 - You inspect the work of others who are not trusted to get it right the first time

 - You call customers to notify them their order will not be shipped on time